• Skip to primary navigation

 What is Sustainability?

-For Highland Park, we have included some helpful information and links to efforts and organizations that involve sustainability efforts to make the area a peaceful, healthy, and safe place for all such as recycling, native plants, clean water, voting, and more.
-Let us know of other things we should include here by emailing highlandparkneighborhoodal@gmail.com.
+For Highland Park, we have compiled some helpful information and links to efforts and organizations that feature sustainability efforts to make the area a peaceful, healthy, and safe place for all such as recycling, planting native plants, advocating for clean water and air, voting, and more.
+Let us know of other things we should include here by emailing us at highlandparkneighborhoodal@gmail.com.

 Native Plants, Yard Maintenance, Etc.

-Electric over Gas and Limiting Power Yard Tools on Sundays
+Electric Power Tools over Gas — Limiting Power Yard Tools on Sundays

 A resident recently made a plea for avoiding gas blowers and requested no lawn power tools on Sundays.
-Please try to go electric vs gas and try to keep Sundays quiet, if possible.
+Please try to use more electric tools vs gas tools and try to keep Sundays quiet, if possible.

 Raking vs Leaf Blowing